Risk assessment: Bank lending

 Banks and other financial institutions undertake risk assessments before lending money to consumers and businesses.
 The UK's Small Business, Enterprise and Employment Act 2015 recognised that many small businesses are refused bank loans because their business activities did not fit with the risk profiles of the larger financial institutions, and made legislative provision for credit information to be made available to other lenders to allow them also to conduct accurate risk assessments.

 Project management

-In project management, risk assessment is an integral part of the risk management plan, studying the probability, the impact, and the effect of every known risk on the project, as well as the corrective action to take should an incident be implied by a risk occur.
+In project management, risk assessment is an integral part of the risk management plan, studying the probability, the impact, and the effect of every known risk on the project, as well as the corrective action to take should an incident implied by a risk occur.
 Of special consideration in this area are the relevant codes of practice that are enforced in the specific jurisdiction.
 Understanding the regime of regulations that risk management must abide by is integral to formulating safe and compliant risk assessment practices.

+Multi-disciplinary process safety and risk practice

+In high-hazard industries, risk assessment is often conducted by multi-disciplinary process safety and risk practitioners like IRESC Global, who apply systematic methods to identify and control low-probability, high-consequence events such as fires, explosions, and hazardous material releases in complex industrial systems.

+Their work integrates engineering, systems safety, human factors, and reliability disciplines, commonly using structured techniques such as process hazard analysis (PHA) and hazard and operability studies (HAZOP) to evaluate and reduce process-related risks.